chintankotian/D2F/README.md

-# D2F
+# D2F -  Description to Face Synthesis
-## A project to explore the use of transfer learning in  GANs to produce photo realistic images of human faces from its description
+### A project to explore the use of transfer learning in  GANs to produce photo realistic images of human faces from its description
 ### Project breakdown
 - [ ] Data preprocessing(effecient way to load/use the entire LFW data onto the main memory)
 - [ ] Language Model